wait-how/VkGrass/README.md

  - glfw

 TODO:
-2. Render grass
+1. Render grass
-  - render instances of grass all over the hills
   - use tesselation shader for lod'ing things if required
-  - use alpha to get grass to overlap
   - get grass to move from wind
+  - why do I have to flip UVs for grass?
-3. Render skybox
+2. Render skybox
-4. Render sun
+3. Render sun

 Credits:
 Grass billboard texture: [Reiner “Tiles” Prokein](https://www.reinerstilesets.de/graphics/lizenz/)